-Our teachers MUST be paid whether you show up to your lesson or not.
+Our teachers are our biggest asset, therefore, they MUST be paid whether you show up to your lesson or not.
 If we did not pay them, they would not work for us.

 When it comes to doing a make up lesson, our tuition prices are SO low that we can not afford to pay our highly paid teachers twice for your lesson that you only paid for once.